LucaReggiannini/python-nrd/README.md

 Currently, setting a sleep time in single-thread mode seems to allow for a high number of WHOIS queries over time without being blocked by the WHOIS servers.

-If you perform periodic domain analysis on networks with a large number of users, it is recommended to use the TLD Cache and Check system: this will significantly reduce the analysis time:
+If you perform periodic domain analysis on networks with a large number of users, it is recommended to use the Cache and TLD check systems: this will significantly reduce the analysis time:
 * With Command `python-nrd.py -v 1 -i list.txt -w 1 -c cache.txt -T tlds.txt` **successfully performed 32000 queries** (total time 3:50 hours)